katzenjens/lcd32/README.md

 ## Waveshare 3.2 TFT (and clones) driver for Raspberry 3 Debian 13 Trixie
-works in text console and with KlipperScren
+works in text console and with KlipperScreen

 Desktop not tested yet.